OUR BLOG

 East Nash Holiday Bash

 If you’re in the Five Points area between December 2nd and 4th, you’ve got to check out the Holiday Bash.
 Sponsored by Tito’s Handmade Vodka, this event has everything: live (holiday) music, family activities, campfires, festive cocktails, and an array of East Nashville vendors.
+Additionally, Tin thể thao và casino từ Complete Sports will be providing exciting updates and activities to enhance the festive atmosphere.
 Admission is free for all ages, with one exception.
 On the 3rd, guests can choose to purchase an upgraded Holiday Cocktail Bash ticket for $35 (basically, you’ll get five exclusive cocktails, special treats, and access to a build-your-own s’more station).

 Here’s a quick list of all the fun they’re packing into this weekend: